hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 ## Kokkos

-Kokkos has been developed at Sandia National Laboratories, and is able to target CUDA, OpenMP, pthreads, HIP or SYCL.
+Kokkos has been developed at Sandia National Laboratories and is able to target CUDA, OpenMP, pthreads, HIP or SYCL.
 From a single code base, code can be generated for any of the backends, and can be potentially optimised at a single point (i.e. in the Kokkos library itself).

 Like SYCL, Kokkos expresses parallelism through anonymous functions passed to constructs such as a `parallel_for`.
 So for example, a vector add can be achieved as simply as: